strwise/documentation/docs/administration/subscriptions.md

 ## Subscription Features {#features}

-> Subscription Features are the features that are available to the customer when they subscribe to a service.
+Subscription Features encompass the various functionalities available to customers upon subscribing to a service.

-A subscription can have multiple features, each one representing a different resource that the customer sign up for.
-When create a new subscription, all features present on related [Service Package](/docs/administration/service-packages) are automatically added to the subscription, with their limits and quotas.
+Each subscription may include multiple features, representing different resources to which the customer gains access.
+Upon creating a new subscription, all features associated with the related [Service Package](/docs/administration/service-packages) are automatically included, complete with their respective limits and quotas.

-Besides the features that are automatically added to the subscription, you can add more features to the subscription.
-This can be useful when you need a customer to have access to a specific feature that is not available on the service package.
+In addition to the automatically included features, it's possible to manually add more features to a subscription.
+This functionality proves valuable when specific features not initially included in the service package are required.

-With Subscription Features you can have a flexible way to manage the features that are available to the customer when they subscribe to a service.
+Subscription Features offer a flexible means of managing the features available to customers upon subscription to a service, ensuring tailored offerings to meet their needs.

 :::note